ahoymrag/ahoymrag.github.io/private/journal/journal.md

 # 12.14.23

 I am trying this out on my new chromebook - which I installed some linux - and thus vscode - it's a bit choppy but it works - and lets me write and think and do such - and perhaps just focus on code - as this is really all i Wanted this for - a place to write some code in peace.

+Today I am about to rush get ready - and head to cpc - as it is our last podcast episode for a while - and I promised myself to get there on time.